 To treat bone pain caused by Paget disease

 To prevent or slow the progression of complications (such as hearing loss, bone deformity, arthritis, weakness, or paralysis), especially in people who cannot have surgery

 To people with a blood level of alkaline phosphatase twice the normal level or higher

 Calcitonin is occasionally injected under the skin or into muscle.
 It is not as effective as the bisphosphonates and is used only when the other drugs cannot be given.
 Denosumab may be another alternative for people who cannot take bisphosphonates.

 Doctors encourage weight bearing (such as standing and walking).
 Excessive bed rest (except for sleeping at night) should be avoided, if possible, to prevent hypercalcemia.

-Because bone is being remodeled rapidly, people should consume adequate amounts of calcium and vitamin D (necessary for calcium absorption) should be sufficient to ensure that the incorporation of calcium into bone (bone mineralization) is adequate because bone is being remodeled rapidly (see Bones).
+Because bone is being remodeled rapidly, people should consume adequate amounts of calcium and vitamin D (necessary for calcium absorption) should be sufficient to ensure that the incorporation of calcium into bone (bone mineralization) is adequate because bone is being remodeled rapidly.
 Vitamin D and calcium supplements are often needed.
-Otherwise, poor bone mineralization (osteomalacia) may occur.
+Otherwise, poor bone mineralization and bone weakening (osteomalacia) may occur.